kuldpkr7/JavaScriptCalculator/README.md

 # JavaScriptCalculator
-A simple calculator to do basic arithmetic operations.
+A simple calculator to do basic arithmetic operations like addition subtraction multiplication division.